alex-maleno/BTCMiningCO2Footprint/github-readme.txt

 git clone https://github.com/alex-maleno/BTCMiningCO2Footprint.git
     - You may be prompted to enter your username and password at this step, or it may prompt you later.
-Once prompted, enter your GitHub username and the token you generated in step 1
+Once prompted, enter your GitHub username and the token you generated in step 1 as your password.

 4. You are all set!
 If you type "ls" in the command line, you should see the folder named "BTCMiningCO2Footprint"